Browsing Category

 Can we pay our bills?
 The echo rings around the world.

 All of us are floating in the unknown.
-Some of us are going to fall off the edge and others will get a hand up.
-There are millions and millions of stories and most of them are worse than yours.
+Some of us will fall off the edge, and others will get a hand up.
+There are millions of stories, most of which are worse than yours.
 We are all someone.

 That I love makes me unready.

-You, dear readers, are more important than ever.
+You, dear readers, are more critical than ever.
 I feel you somewhere out there.
 Drop me a line.

 You Might Also Like